1004 Ransbury Road, Port Carling

 Imagine waking up and looking out over the beautiful calm lake.
 The fog is lifting and the morning’s first early-rising birds are starting to chirp.
 It’s a crisp day in paradise for those with cottages on Lake Rosseau.
-As one of the most popular lakes in the Muskokas, Lake Rosseau cottages for sale encompass some of the finest real estate in the area.
+As one of the most popular lakes in Muskoka, Lake Rosseau encompasses some of the finest real estate in the area.

 Luxurious details and fantastic scenery are a few of the mainstays you will notice when you look at houses here, and every homeowner is able to capture their own unique version of beauty, peace, and tranquility offered in Muskoka.
 With excellent local amenities and an active community organization, Lake Rosseau is one of the best spots to get your feet wet, so to speak, when it comes to investing in Muskoka real estate.

-Lake Rosseau houses for sale are not your average cottages.
+Lake Rosseau doesn't have your average cottages.
 In most cases, these homes are spectacular feats in luxury architecture and homebuilding.
 Exteriors tend to match the local scenery and homes are often built with lake views in mind before anything else.
 Large, bright windows, lake-facing patios, and walkways leading to the lake are all common.
 Most properties come with significant frontage and, in some cases, their own private dock or boathouse

 These luxurious properties are often upwards of 3,000 square feet in size, with up to 6-7 bedrooms and the same amount of bathrooms.
 Prices range depending on the unique location and size of the home, but buyers can expect to see properties ranging from $1 million to the multi-million dollar range.